in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 hystrix.command.default.execution.isolation.thread.timeoutInMilliseconds=60000
 ```

-(11) Double Check if you are using the recommended versions!
+(10) Double Check if you are using the recommended versions!

+(11) Compare code against the complete list of components below.

 **If everything is fine**